ATEX Level 2: mechanical and electrical course

 At an industrial site where an explosive atmosphere (ATEX) could occur, the operator is responsible for ensuring worker safety.
 This includes not only adapting the site’s design to reduce risks, but also installing ATEX equipment and removing potential ignition sources.
 Unfortunately, no matter how good the design is, inadequate installation or maintenance can alter ATEX equipment characteristics, and lack of knowledge on the part of the personnel involved can lead to hazardous conditions.
 To assure safety, it is essential for everyone to respect the specific rules relating to ATEX zones and that maintenance and installation conform to ATEX standards.
 To achieve this, every worker must undergo job-specific training.
 Our training courses are certified ISM-ATEX by INERIS and are aimed at those engaged in installation design, as well as maintenance staff, operators and supervisors.

-The four-day level 2 training digs into the basic concepts of mechanics and electricity and goes into more detail on, for example, zoning, equipment selection, European legislation, maintenance, inspections, and cable selection.
+The two-day level 2 training digs into the basic concepts of mechanics and electricity and goes into more detail on, for example, zoning, equipment selection, European legislation, maintenance, inspections, and cable selection.

 - The explosion risk and general issues concerning explosive atmospheres (legal obligations, what is an explosion, etc.)